 “You speak so finely Arthur, you must forgive me.
 I do like to hear you talk lad, it amuses me to hear you.”
 His chuckling continued for a while, like the aftershock of an earthquake.

-“When I was there, all those many years ago, there was a trader, his name I forget.
-He was a sleek fellow with sunken eyes like two tar pits inside his head.
-I never saw an uglier specimen of a man, and I have seen the foulest, wickedest things this Earth holds.
-Yes, he was a sapling brute, that Arab.”
+“When I was there, all those many years ago, there was a trader, his name I forget, but he was an imported Westerner, that I remember.
+A Dutchman.
+Had lost his way on a ship somewhere.
+Had signed up on some grand adventure that had brought him low in a foreign land.
+He was a sleek fellow with sunken eyes like two cursed saphires buried deep inside his head.
+In spite of his eyes, I never saw an uglier specimen of a man, and I have seen the foulest, wickedest things this Earth holds.”

-Matthew laughed, it was a loud, cruel laugh and it made me shudder.
+Matthew laughed, a loud, cruel laugh and it made me shudder.

 “I thought you said this beast was in the marketplace?”
 Matthew asked.

 “I did see it in the marketplace, I saw it there first, or rather I glimpsed it.
 I grabbed that little prophet by his scrawny neck and I said, ‘see there, what is that?’ and he got very excited and told me –for a modest fee of course– that I might see it if I wanted.
 I did want to, and so he took me.
 We followed that beast down the alleys and by-ways, we hunted after it.
 I was desperate to know of it then.
 It was so strange to me.
 I wondered how no one else was as intrigued as I to know the nature of this beast.
 I never thought then that to them, it was an everyday thing.
 They were numb to it now.
 I could never become blind to such a thing.
 I was entrapped by it, and it would haunt me night and day without end.
 I wish now that I had never seen it.
 No. That is a lie.
 But it’s taken a part of me now, and I’ll never get it back, and so it has me.”